Gyanhari/website/README.md

 #### Goals for Today

 - [x] Complete the login Page.
-- [ ] Complete the Header Component.
-(Will Complete After Exam, as this is exam week, I will now study for exam)
+- [x] Complete the Header Component.